XiaomeiLi1/scPrognosis/README.md

 - survModels.R - Script for wraped survival model
 - utils.R - Script for other support functions

-The data are in the Data folder and include:
+The data are in the data folder and include:
 - EMTmarkers.rda - EMT gene markers
 - README.txt - Deascription of data
 - Benchmark.signatures.rda - The gene signatures of six benchmark methods